gabrieldrew/netcare-auto-assess/README.md

 make run-frontend
 ```

-Launches the React based UI where you can upload PDF documents and view the assessment results.
+Launches the React based UI where you can upload PDF documents or images and view the assessment results.

-### Upload PDFs
+### Upload Documents

+You can now upload JPG/PNG/HEIC photos; they'll be OCR'd automatically.

-The app requires three PDFs:
+The app requires three documents:

 1. Medical Scheme Statement
 2. Provider Invoice